 Bear in mind that these are pre-orders and are dyed specifically to your order.
 They will take at least a month to be dyed -- this beauty requires patience.

 There will be roughly a 4 to 6 week lag between ordering and your kit being ready for you.
 Each set of yarn is individually dyed to order and that takes time.

 Your account will be charged now; we have no way to save your data (security reasons).
 We want to be sure you are aware of this.

 (You can find our policy here on shipping and pre-orders.)

-Plus we will have a neat informal KAL going on at the Earth Faire Ravelry forum.
+Plus we had an informal KAL going on at the Earth Faire Ravelry forum.
 Do drop by and check out the data and ask any questions you might have!

 This is a glorious piece, quite unique and really lovely.

 Radiating Rectangular Shawl, worked in the round, designed for The Unique Sheep 6– or 12-color Gradiant Shawl sets.
 Blocked and relaxed shawl approximately 36”x52”; with end corners tied together (or stitched), a lovely cocoon.

 What’s the 13th moon?
 Although our modern calendar year is divided into 12 months (the word “months” is derived from “moon”), there are actually 13 moons every 2 or 3 years.
 Lu-nar calendars are based on this fact and an-cient cultures worked their calendars around this natural occurrence.
 For more fascinating information about this, check Wikipedia!

 While many of my shawl designs are based on my heritage of Estonian knitting, the 13th moon phenomena inspired me to design a shawl that ‘doesn’t fit’ into standard shawl categories.